 Gratitude begins within.
 Building your own gratitude practice is the best place to start.
 Begin small, and think of 3-5 things that you are thankful for… outside of work.
-I always recommend starting with our Gratitude Builds Fortitude 30-Day Challenge to build your foundation and share with your team at work!
+I always recommend starting with our Gratitude Builds at Work 4 Week Challenge to build your foundation and share with your team at work!

 2. Say Thank You

 It sounds so much like kindergarten to say your pleases and thank you’s.
 But it works.
 Every time someone does something for you, big or small, say thank you.
 Out loud.
 In an email.
 On a post-it note.
 Be specific and let them know what they did to put that smile on your face.

 When something good happens, even if it’s not initiated by someone else, be sure to also send your gratitude to that which is bigger than you.
 Say your thank you to God, the Universe, or just put it out there.
 Expressing your gratitudes is like saying, “I want more of this, please”.

 It’s easy to say thank you to a co-worker who helped you or a boss who just gave you a raise.
 But what about those who support you at work?
 What about the barista who makes coffee for you every morning, the cashier at the cafe, or the janitor who empties your trash can?
 Learn their names, use their names, say thank you for what they do, and wish them well.
 They aren’t invisible.
 They want to feel appreciated just like you do.